Saving, Managing, and Moving Workspaces

 2. Any media files targeted by cues in your workspace are copied into the project folder.
 Audio files go into an “audio” folder, video files go into a “video” folder, and MIDI files go into a “midi” folder.

-3. If the workspace is set to autosave and/or make snapshots, the “backups” folder that is created by those settings will also reside within the project folder.
+3. If the workspace is set to make backups, the “backups” folder that is created by those settings will also reside within the project folder.

 Moving forward, any time you set the file target of a cue, QLab will copy that file into the workspace’s project folder, sorted into the appropriate subfolder.
 If there is already an identical copy of the file target in the folder, QLab will not made an additional copy but will reassign the target of of the cue to use the copy of the file that’s already in the folder.